-Two of the 19 properties in RLA #1 have carried flood insurance and made flood damage claims to the NFIP.
-None of the properties in this repetitive Loss Area presently carry flood insurance.
+Nine of the 14 properties in the RLA have carried flood insurance or made flood damage claims to the NFIP.
 Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific claim data are detailed in this Plan.